 It is suggested that topics (a) and (b) could be addressed in one webinar, to be delivered by April 27th, with topics (c) and (d) addressed in a second webinar, to be delivered by May 9th.

-Automated harvesting from existing open-data sites: Where possible, data will be added to the Rural BC Open Data portal via harvesting from other open-data sites (such as those seen in the Web map of open-data sites mentioned above) instead of downloading and re-publishing datasets manually.
-This will allow us to increase the amount of content available within the Rural BC Open Data portal quickly, while also minimizing the amount of data duplication across portals while ensuring that the latest versions of datasets are available through the portal.
+Automated harvesting from existing open-data sites: Where possible, data will be added to the Rural Open Data portal via harvesting from other open-data sites (such as those seen in the Web map of open-data sites mentioned above) instead of downloading and re-publishing datasets manually.
+This will allow us to increase the amount of content available within the Rural Open Data portal quickly, while also minimizing the amount of data duplication across portals while ensuring that the latest versions of datasets are available through the portal.
 For example, the City of Prince George and the City of Kamloops already have ArcGIS Open Data sites, which means that their open data are currently shared with a public ArcGIS Online group that can be added as one of the data sources in our portal.
 Other organizations may use platforms such as CKAN for their open-data sites (for example, the City of Surrey uses CKAN), in which case it may be possible to use the open-source Esri Geoportal Server Harvester to harvest the catalogue records from formats such as DCAT (Data Catalog Vocabulary) or OGC CSW (Catalog Services for the Web) into ArcGIS Online items.
 The Geoportal Server harvesters can also be customized for greater control of the output metadata (e.g. adding standardized tags and the name of the data source).

 Manual contribution by Esri Canada staff: Where automated harvesting is not possible, Jonathan Van Dusen and Haydn Lawrence will download datasets manually from the open-data sites shown in the Web map mentioned above, or find the associated ArcGIS Server or OGC service URLs, and upload or link these to the ArcGIS Online organization as needed.